 By combining a digital and an on-the-ground approach, the Care Xchange is a proactive, flexible approach to carer recruitment.
 It engages both with trained carers either working in or outside the sector, as well as encouraging people who might not have thought of caring as a career option into the sector.

-The Labour Xchange is a proven digital platform which addresses employment – and for the first time the seven million people in the UK people who are ‘underemployed’ – from a different angle.
+The Labour Xchange is a proven digital platform that addresses employment – and for the first time the millions of people in the UK who are ‘underemployed’ – from a different angle.
 Rather than the current system whereby employers state the times and skills that a job requires, via the Labour Xchange people confirm when they are available and what their skills are, to then be matched up with employment opportunities.

-The platform already works successfully in the logistics and hospitality sectors and with the support of North Yorkshire County Council and Sunderland City Council is currently being repurposed to address the care sector.
-Specifically in the first phase the project is looking at growing the pool of carers and support self-funders.
+The platform already works successfully in the logistics and hospitality sectors and with the support of North Yorkshire County Council and Sunderland City Council has been repurposed to address the care sector.
+Specifically in the first phase the project looked at growing the pool of carers and supporting self-funders.

-The collaboration is driven from a number of angles:
+The collaboration was driven from a number of angles:

 - The need to address the growing carer shortage